EFSC Student Ombudsman

 - Give legal advice or assist students represented by legal counsel.

-Students may request assistance from a student ombudsman by contacting the Student Life Coordinator on Campus.
-Online students should contact the Student Life Coordinator on the Titusville campus.
-Alternatively, students may request assistance from the student ombudsman by e-mail: email@example.com.
+Students may request assistance from the student ombudsman by contacting Emily Tonn, Associate Dean of Student Success and Support at 321-433-7715.
+Alternatively, students may request assistance from the student ombudsman by e-mail: firstname.lastname@example.org.

 The student ombudsman is accountable to the Vice President of Academic and Student Affairs/CLO as the designee of the President.
 The Equity Officer is the designated ombudsman for staff, faculty and adjuncts.